Balance Bike Vs Pedal Bike For a 3 or 4 Year Old

 Which Bike for a 3 Year Old?

-If you're buying a bike for a 3 year old, 3 years old is actually the optimum age for using balance bikes and most kids will do better with a balance bike over a training bike with stabilisers at this age.
+3 years old is actually the optimum age for using balance bikes and most kids will do better with a balance bike over a training bike with stabilisers at this age.

 Most balance bikes are aimed at kids at this age and for their height.